-The condition is called any types of heel pain is may be called navicular disease and characterized by lameness and painful gait of the horse.
-The cause of the disease is genetic, improper nutrition, continuous exposure of unusual ground like hard, rocky surface and working in too tight or small circle.
+The condition is called any type of heel pain is maybe called navicular disease and characterized by lameness and painful gait of the horse.
+The cause of the disease is genetic, improper nutrition, continuous exposure of unusual ground like hard, rocky surface, and working in a too tight or small circle.

-Removal of the cause is the main treatment of the navicular disease, a supply of balanced ration, use proper shoe during working in hard surface and take necessary advice from your veterinarian.
+Removal of the cause is the main treatment of the navicular disease, a supply of balanced ration, use proper shoe during working on a hard surface, and take necessary advice from your veterinarian.

 The main cause of this disease is a direct hit on lateral cartilage, porous infection in this site may cause this disease, and his disease may spread by corn disease.
 The clinical symptoms of the disease are swelling of affected cartilage, and the affected parts may spread up to the coronary band.
 The area becomes sensitive, and pus may come out through one pour more sinus tract.
 These may cause severe complications by spreading the disease in other parts.

 The management of quittor is affected tissue will be cleaned properly, and the sinus tract should be cleaned with mild antiseptic solutions.
 A protective bandage may be applied to the affected parts and antibiotics may be given in serious cases by the consultation with the vet.
 Anti-tetanus serum may be given to the affected horse.

 8. White Line Disease

 If you noticed any difference in the hoof white line then immediately contact your farrier or vet about the white Line disease.
 Some bacteria or fungi may infect the injured white line, and the situation causes more serious.
 You should immediately contact your vet and farrier to remove the dead tissues from the white line, drain out pus, and dressing with antiseptics is the treatment.